Steps To Stop Drinking: Finding The Right Treatment

 If you don’t have health insurance, many programs offer sliding scale fees.
 (2)

-A primary care doctor or mental health professional can evaluate and treat your AUD or make recommendations to other healthcare providers or programs that can treat you (2).
+A primary care doctor or mental health professional can evaluate and treat your alcohol use disorder (AUD) or make recommendations to other healthcare providers or programs that can treat you (3).

-Another convenient way to seek treatment for alcohol is through Oar.
+Another convenient way to seek treatment for alcohol is through Oar Health.

 About The Author